-Whetheryou live in the path of a hurricane or not, pack an emergency Go Bag now so you are ready for stormy weather, fire, or even a personal family emergency that requires immediate travel.
+With potentially deadly hurricanes in the headlines once again, it’s important to be ready for an emergency.
+Pack a Grab & Go Bag now so you are ready for stormy weather, fire, or even a personal family emergency that requires immediate travel.

 This list of must have items is from the NYC Dept. of Emergency Management, and it applies to anywhere you live that might be in the path of a hurricane, flash flood or tornado, so you can be ready in moment to grab and go.

-What to pack in a Grab and Go Emergency Bag
+What to pack in a Grab & Go Emergency Bag

 Copies of your important documents in a waterproof container.
 This should include insurance cards, photo IDs, proof of address, etc.